Secondary Research: Advantages, Disadvantages, and How to Use It Effectively

 1. Data Bias and Potential Inaccuracies:

 One major disadvantage is the potential for bias in secondary data.
 The methods used to collect and analyze the data, the perspectives of the original researchers, and the selection of data points can all introduce biases.
-This can lead to inaccurate or misleading conclusions if not critically evaluated.
+Day to day, this can lead to inaccurate or misleading conclusions if not critically evaluated.
 It's crucial to critically assess the sources and methodology employed in the original studies.

 2. Lack of Control Over Data Collection: